WhatTheDickens/lit-dig-age/cli/shell-scripts.md

 If you're a Windows user, you should now be able to go to `/Users/yourusername/scripts` (aka `~/scripts`) in your GUI and double-click the `hello.sh` icon to make the script run.

 If you're a Mac user, your computer will likely just open `hello.sh` for you to edit rather than running the script.
-If it does, you can change that behavior by doing the following.
-(The procedure is similar in Windows if you need to make the equivalent change there.)

-### Mac user step one

-You may need to tell your Mac to treat your `.sh` file as executable code rather than a file you want to open and read.
+If it does, you'll need to tell your Mac to treat your `.sh` file as executable code rather than a file you want to open and read.
 To do that, click once on `hello.sh`, go to File > Get Info (or simply type `command-I`), and use the dropdown near the bottom of the Info box to select `Terminal.app` as the application that should be used to open the file.

+The procedure is similar in Windows if you need to make the equivalent change there.

 ![Get Info](../images/get_info.png)